 In astigmatism, you will have difficulty seeing or reading some letters.
 For example, you might not be able to see the dash in H. It will appear blurry or appear like I. You face similar issues in many letters.

 Cylindrical lenses can correct astigmatism.
 These lenses bend the light along the axis to match the axis of the aberration of the cornea.
 With the cylindrical lenses, all the light rays are bent to pass through the pupil and focused properly over the retina.

 After you age, your lens hardens, causing you to see blurry visions in both distances.
 This condition is called presbyopia.
 The growth of cloudy patches over the cornea also blurs your vision.
 This condition is called cataracts.
 Similarly, because of many other eye diseases, the vision of your eyes is reduced.

 Wearing varifocal glasses can correct both your near and far distance.
 Varifocal glasses are made with both concave and convex lenses.
-The lower segment of the glasses, from where you see near objects is made from convex lenses.
+The lower segment of the glasses, from where you see near objects, is made from convex lenses.
 The upper segment is made with concave lenses.
 The middle portion is made from plain glasses to provide your vision for immediate distance.

 Glasses help you see clearer if the natural lenses in your eyes do not work properly.
-The magnifying and minimising property of various lenses helps you in seeing clearly.
+The magnifying and minimizing property of various lenses helps you in seeing clearly.
 The lenses help you in focusing properly to see clear and defined images as they are in reality.